FIESTA SEÑOR 2026

 Surrounded by strangers, the three remained unmistakably themselves—students in uniform, daughters shaped by their parents' prayers, friends bound by shared time and belief.
 Still young, yet firmly grounded.
 Still learning, yet already certain of where to return.

-Together, their friendship and faith grew deeper, guided and sustained by a shared devotion to the Santo Niño—a testament to the enduring power of the three F's: friendship, family, and faith./Anly Faye Dublin (CNU Volunteer)
+Together, their friendship and faith grew deeper, guided and sustained by a shared devotion to the Santo Niño—a testament to the enduring power of the three F's: friendship, family, and faith./Anly Faye Dublin (CNU Student Volunteer)

 From the bustling city of Toledo, Editha and Raymundo, both 67, have long believed in the power of faith and answered prayers.
 Their story began with a simple yet heartfelt wish—to have a daughter.